Medicare and COVID-19

 ➜ Ability to interact with different healthcare providers

 ➜ Preventative screenings

-These new telehealth options give you easy access to health
+These new telehealth options give you easy access to health care without risking exposure.

 If you must leave your home, it’s a good idea to cover your nose and mouth with a cloth mask.

 To stay safe:

 ➜ Stay home as much as you can